 Try asking “Hey Google, Happy Birthday” or “Hey Google, how old are you?” for a timely surprise.

-Google Assistant is already available across a number of devices and languages— on Google Nest/Home speakers, Google TV, Android Auto, Wear OS, Android smartphones(5.0+), tablets(7.0+) and iOS smartphones and iPad.
+A million things made easier… like sending someone flowers, or remembering what you need at the store.
+Get the Google Assistant and Make Google Do It.
+Your own personal, helpful Google Assistant is available across a number of devices and languages— available on Google Home, Nest Audio/Mini/Hub speakers, Google Messages, Pixel Phone, Pixel Buds, Pixelbook, Google TV, Wear OS, Android Auto, Android smartphones(5.0+), tablets(7.0+) and iOS smartphones and iPad.

 So now the question is, what will you ask your Assistant first?